 Break through backyard barbeque boundaries with this Grilled Mexican Pizza with Salsa Verde and Chorizo.
-Oozing Oaxaca cheese, queso fresco, fresh and sun-dried tomatoes, and peppery arugula bring even more flavor to the party.
+Oozing Oaxaca cheese, queso fresco, fresh and sun-dried tomatoes, green onions, and leafy cilantro bring even more flavor to the party.
 After trying this you'll see why the grill is a pizza's best friend.

 Why Grill Pizza?